-Leaving SRP in 1955 to raise her children, Simmons returned to SRP as Louisa Cook in 1962 and worked in the System Planning Division of District Engineering.
+In order to raise her children, she left SRP in 1955.
+Previously known as Louisa Simmons, she returned to SRP as Louisa Cook in 1962.
+She worked in the System Planning Division of District Engineering.